nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-* Just like `add` command, changing name to uppercase or to lowercase or adding spaces in names would not be saved e.g. Since <code>"Anne Tay"</code> is the same person as <code>"anne tay"</code> and <code>"anne  (multiple spaces)  tay"</code>, such edits would not be saved.

-* This command only works in the profile page, which you can navigate to by executing the `view` command.
+This command only works in the profile page, which you can navigate to by executing the `view` command.

 </div>